Invest in affordable housing opportunities for women that include a network of support and/or opportunities for

 We’re a giving network for those passionate about improving life in Central Texas for women and their children.

 Our work is driven by data and community voice.
-To that end, the Women’s Fund makes nonprofit grants in the impact areas listed below to support the economic security of women in Central Texas.
+To that end, the Women’s Fund makes nonprofit grants in the impact areas listed below to support the economic mobility of women in Central Texas.

 Since its founding, the Women’s Fund has granted over $3 million to more than 100 local nonprofits.